libmapper/UnityMapper/docs/api.md

 The API is split up into multiple parts that can be used independently or together.
 To figure out what you need to do, consult the following steps:
 1. Is my only problem a custom type that UnityMapper can't use?
     - If yes, you want to register a `TypeConverter` to tell UnityMapper how to convert your type into a primitive.
-    - If your type can't be directly mapped, or it doesn't make semantic sense to only have one signal representing it, read on.
+    - If your type can't be directly converted, or it doesn't make semantic sense to only have one signal representing it, read on.
 2. Is my problem that UnityMapper isn't discovering all the properties available on my component?
     - If yes, you want to register a `PropertyExtractor` to tell UnityMapper how to find the properties you want to expose.